opensearch-project/documentation-website/_clients/logstash/advanced-config.md

 This is the date stored within the @timestamp fields, which is the time and date of the event.
 Send a request to the pipeline and verify that a filename is outputted that contains the events date.

-You can embed the date in other outputs as well, for example into the index name in Opensearch.
+You can embed the date in other outputs as well, for example into the index name in OpenSearch.

 ## Sending time information